Raphael (band)

-Raphael was a Japanese visual kei rock band that formed in 1997, when the members were only 15.
-They disbanded in 2001, after guitarist Kazuki died at age 19.
-The remaining members reunited Raphael for two concerts in 2012 and for a 2016 tour.
+Raphael was a Japanese visual kei rock band formed in March 1997, when the members were only 15.
+They quickly achieved popularity, headlining the Nippon Budokan and reaching the top 20 on the Oricon charts, but disbanded in January 2001, after guitarist Kazuki died at age 19.
+The remaining three members reunited Raphael for two concerts in 2012 and for a 2016 tour.